-This article relies primarily on the IEEE Standard 803.3-2015 for definitions and terminology.
-At the time of this writing, 802-3-2018 has been recently published; however, 802.3-2015 is available for free from IEEE via their GET Program, and the reader should refer to this standard for additional details.
+This article relies primarily on the IEEE Standard 803.3-2018 for definitions and terminology.
+Note that this specification is available for free from IEEE via their GET Program, and the reader should refer to this standard for additional details.

 Ethernet Frame vs. Packet?

 The difference between an Ethernet packet and a frame can be confusing.
 IEEE 802.3, section 3, defines an Ethernet MAC frame as consisting of a Destination Address, Source Address, Length/Type field, MAC Client Data, Pad (if required), and Frame Check Sequence.
 You can see these fields below in Figure 1.